-Part 15D of the Compact provides, inter alia, for termination by the State in the event of a material breach by the Tribe of the terms of a tobacco compact.
+Part 15D of the Compact provides, inter alia, for termination by the State in the event of a material breach by the Nation of the terms of a tobacco compact.
 25 U.S.C. § 2710(d)(3), however, restricts the proper topics for compact negotiations to those that bear a direct relationship to the operation of gaming activities.
 Moreover, the legislative history of the IGRA makes clear that Congress intended to prevent compacts from being used as subterfuge for imposing state jurisdiction on tribes concerning issues unrelated to gaming.
 See S.REP.NO.
 100-446, at 14 (1988).
 Part 15D provides, however, that the State agrees that this subsection is severable from the compact and will be automatically severable in the event the Department determines that these provisions exceed the State's authority under the IGRA.
-We believe that Part 15D is an inappropriate term for inclusion within this Compact, and we have severed it from other compacts that we have affirmatively approved.
-We cannot affirmatively sever it from this Compact because this Compact took effect without Secretarial action.
+We believe that Part 15D is an inappropriate term for inclusion within this Compact, and we have severed it from this Compact because this Compact took effect without Secretarial action.
 We maintain, however, that this provision is inconsistent with the IGRA.